Build your SERP Similarity Tool with Python

 Moving on the technical side of the methodology, we need to build a payload that sends our search queries to the Serp API key, which in turn will loop through the first 10 search results.

-There are a number of parameters that you can include, and this is especially convenient when it comes to kickstarting a comprehensive semantic market audit.
+There are several parameters you can include, and this is especially convenient when it comes to kickstarting a comprehensive semantic market audit.

 You can refer to the official Google Search Results API documentation from Serp Api.